 I met and made a presentation to the youth organisation Foroige in order to try and establish links with this organisation which has a huge membership of teenagers (around 60000) and therefore a great opportunity to attract some to chess.
 At the current time we are getting a "special interest group" set up for chess within Foroige and are looking at ways the ICU and the clubs of Ireland can assist and benefit from this.

 A good number of proposals have been sent out to companies across Ireland to find a commercial partner.
-Each time I visit Ireland I bring a sackful of mail to go out but as yet I can't report anything positive here except to say it’s a numbers game and eventually I'm sure we will receive some interest.
+Each time I visit Ireland I bring a sackful of mail to go out but as yet I can't report anything positive here except to say its a numbers game and eventually I'm sure we will receive some interest.

 In all I've visited Ireland 8 times over the year for ICU work taking in Dublin, Cork, Galway, Limerick, Belfast and of course Bunratty.
 Now with a lot of groundwork laid down I'm quite sure the next year will be more fruitful.